 How glossolalia entered the christian doctrine of tongues vernacular and became the entrenched form of interpretation.

-The 1800s was the era of a major transition in the interpretation and understanding of the doctrine of tongues.
-This is a time when the traditional interpretation which consisted of a supernatural spontaneous utterance of a foreign language gave way to enigmatic themes such as ecstatic utterances, prophetic utterance, ecstasy, and glossolalia.
+The 1800s was the era of a significant transition in the interpretation and understanding of the doctrine of tongues.
+This epoch was the time when the traditional interpretation which consisted of a supernatural spontaneous utterance of a foreign language gave way to enigmatic themes such as ecstatic utterances, prophetic utterance, ecstasy, and glossolalia.

 Table of Contents